skroed/genairate/README.md

 - 2023-10-29: Initial working version with added audio examples

 ## TODO
-- [ ] support better speech synthesis
+- [ ] support better speech synthesis model
+- [ ] use LDM2 for music generation
 - [ ] make moderation and song roles configurable
 - [ ] make moderation topics configurable
 - [ ] use links to news websites as links for moderation